• Skip to primary navigation

 • Rotating stand – optional but very useful when doing the icing to get it smooth and even, turn it around as you apply the frosting with the pallet knife or cake smoother.

-• Stand mixer or hand mixer – needed to make the cake and buttercream as both are a big quantity, so it is easier to use equipment rather than make them by hand
+• Stand mixer or hand mixer – needed to make the cake and buttercream as both are a big quantity, so it is easier to use a mixer rather than make them by hand

 Number of servings